alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/02_Calibrations/assess_then_calibrate.md

 When a model changes, continuity should not be assumed by default.

-The first step is assessment.
+Assessment comes first.
 Assessment identifies what is actually present, what has changed, what still holds, and what may have drifted.
 It separates observed behavior from expectation.

 Calibration comes second.
 Calibration is the deliberate adjustment that follows assessment.
 It is based on what the system is actually doing, not what people hope it is still doing.

 Without assessment, calibration becomes guesswork.
-Without calibration, assessment becomes passive observation.
+Without calibration, assessment remains observation without correction.

-A reliable transition requires both in the correct order.
+A reliable transition requires both, in the correct order.

 PROTOCOL

 Assess current behavior first.
 Identify what holds, what drifted, and what is missing.
 Separate confirmed present patterns from historical assumptions.
-Calibrate based on observed reality.
+Calibrate from observed reality.
 Do not treat expectation as evidence.
 Do not skip directly to continuity claims.